marutendra/bankmanagement-/README.md

 # BankManagement
 All functions are here which are used in banks
+Using JAVA, JDBC , SQL
 <br>Created by Marutendra</br>